 COLUMBIA - The Dan Hagan Scholarship Foundation plans to expand its scholarship program by building a residential academy for juniors and seniors in high school in Columbia.

-The scholarship program currently 100 scholarships each fall at $5,000 each to students with eligibility.
+The scholarship program currently gives 100 scholarships each fall at $5,000 each to students with eligibility.
 The eligibility includes being a resident of the 6 participating states: Arkansas, Iowa, Kansas, Missouri, Nebraska, and Oklahoma.
 Mark Farnen of the Hagan Foundation said Illinois, Indiana, Kentucky and Tenneesee will be added this fall.
 Another requirement for the scholarship is the student must have a 3.5 or higher GPA, a 23 or higher composite score on the ACT.
 Students must also be from a town of 50,000 people or less and in a state of financial need.

 Hagan Foundation Representative Mark Farnen said Columbia is the perfect place for the academy.